jerolimov/rock-native/README.md

 [![Build Status](https://travis-ci.org/rocknative/rocknative.svg?branch=master)](https://travis-ci.org/rocknative/rocknative)

-## Work with the example project
+## Work with the playground / examples

+Each package contains multiple examples which are included in the playground app.

-To open the Android project:
+To open the playground app on Android:

 ```
-cd examples
+cd playground
 yarn install
 yarn android
 ```

-To open the iOS project:
+To open the playground app on iOS:

 ```
-cd examples
+cd playground
 yarn install
-yarn ios # or open ios/Example.xcodeproj
+yarn ios # or open ios/Playground.xcodeproj
 ```

 ## License